 PLRL, a wholly owned direct subsidiary of PLRH, is an international reinsurance company registered in the United Kingdom and regulated and authorized by the Prudential Regulatory Authority and the Financial Conduct Authority.
-Until January 1, 2022 PLRL wrote life reinsurance business in Europe, Asia, and Canada and provided retrocession services to PLRA.
-From January 1, 2022 PLRL only writes business in South Korea and Canada.
+Until January 1, 2022, PLRL wrote life reinsurance business in Europe, Asia, and Canada and provided retrocession services to PLRA.
+From January 1, 2022, PLRL only wrote new business in South Korea and Canada.
+On January 1 2023, the Canada and South Korea business were transferred to RIBM from PLRL.
+Having transferred all the business out of PLRL, PLRL has approved and commenced the process of cancelling all of its regulatory permissions in the UK legal entity and its branches.
+It is expected that PLRL will be fully deauthorized and then subsequently wound up in the first half of 2024.
+PLRH is expected to be wound up in the first half of 2024 alongside PLRL.